Wells Gray Provincial Park: History

 Prior to the arrival of Europeans, the Wells Gray area was a valued hunting ground to the Secwepemc (Shuswap), Tsilhqot'in (Chilcotin) and Canim Lake Indigenous People.
-This resulted in a conflict about 1875 over access to caribou herds.
+This resulted in a conflict around 1875 over access to caribou herds.
 Geographic names like "Battle Mountain", "Fight Lake", "Battle Creek" and "Indian Valley" recall this period.

 The Overlanders expedition to the Cariboo goldfields rafted down the North Thompson River in 1862.
 When they arrived at the mouth of the Clearwater River, they noted its distinct clarity compared to the muddy North Thompson and named it Clear Water.
 In 1863, the first tourists, Lord Milton and Dr. Cheadle, traveled through the North Thompson Valley and solidified the Clearwater River name by publishing it in their journal, The Northwest Passage by Land (London, 1865).